Skip to main content

 tip

 For all formats except "sql", valueProcessor is merely a synonym for ruleProcessor.
-We recommend using ruleProcessor unless you are exporting SQL and only need to customize the value.
+We recommend using ruleProcessor unless you are exporting SQL and only need to customize the value portion of the output.

 // `query` is the same as in the previous example